 Conclusion

+The original concept of critical value was defined in the 70’s of last century as a value representing an imminent danger on which a physician needs to act promptly [35].
+In pediatrics, failure to provide this value means loss of life or acute/latent development of physical or neurologic disabilities.
+Thus, prompt intervention implies that the lab result is obtained exactly proximal to the precipitating event and that the intervention upon it is clear-cut and immediate raising the need for an objective treatment.
 In the 21st century, the determination of alert thresholds remains the most challenging and controversial issue in clinical pediatrics.
 In any case, pre-analytical matters need to be cleared off before the laboratory physician can dispatch the life-threatening result.
 Classification of essential laboratory results is more than an academic exercise.
 Prioritizing critical calls should be part of the excellent educational training of the resident.
 It may allow for the appropriate resources to be mobilized in conditions where life hangs in the balance, and life-death decisions need to be taken in seconds not minutes.
 A phone conversation may not be the optimal way to relay such information.
 Taking advantage of some alerting functions, including electronic medical records, e-mail or other middleware solutions, are valid alternatives to phone calls.
 These new methods are modes of making sure relevant information is transmitted without interrupting the standard workflow of the primary physicians in charge for the child.

 References